List of Star Trek: Enterprise characters: Daniels

 How Daniels survived being vaporized in "Cold Front" was never explained.
 Daniels continued to make occasional appearances in the series.
 In the first-season finale, "Shockwave", Daniels transported Archer to an altered version of the 31st century in which the United Federation of Planets had never existed.
 Daniels, apparently the only other person besides Archer left on Earth who knew about the main timeline, helped the captain restore the original timeline.
 In the third-season episode "Carpenter Street", he sent Archer and T'Pol back to the year 2004 to investigate why some Xindi Reptilians were on Earth in that time period.
-He was also seen in the episode "Azati Prime", in which he transported Archer into the future – placing him aboard a future starship called the Enterprise-J, to inform him about the Sphere Builders and their relationship to the Xindi.
+He was also seen in the episode "Azati Prime", in which he transported Archer into the future—placing him aboard a future starship called the Enterprise-J, to inform him about the Sphere Builders and their relationship to the Xindi.
 He later transported Archer to the year 2161 ("Zero Hour"), giving him a glimpse of the inauguration ceremony for the United Federation of Planets (which occurred in a later episode, in "These Are the Voyages..."), warning Archer that allowing the Xindi to change history would result in the destruction of the UFP before it even existed.
 In his final appearance in the fourth-season premiere, "Storm Front", he was apparently extremely ill: parts of him were more than a hundred years old while other parts were almost at a fetal stage.
 He used his last remaining strength to transport Archer and the Enterprise to Earth in the year 1944 to stop an alien race from changing history and allowing the Nazis to win World War II.
 After warning T'Pol that the Temporal Cold War had exploded into a full-fledged conflict, Daniels apparently died, but with the collapse of the Temporal War, Daniels reappeared and returned Archer to his original timeline.

 At this point, Archer told Daniels in no uncertain terms he never wanted to see him again.

+In Star Trek: Discovery's series finale "Life, Itself", set in the 32nd century, the mysterious Doctor Kovich (in his 10th appearance in that series) is revealed to be an older Daniels, introducing himself to Michael Burnham as "Agent Daniels of the USS Enterprise—and other places."

 Crewman Daniels is not to be confused with another Starfleet officer, Lieutenant Daniels (played by Michael Horton), who was the tactical officer on the USS Enterprise-E during the events of Star Trek: First Contact and Star Trek: Insurrection.